vmarchaud/deployerjs/README.md

 ## Hooks

-You can tell deployerjs to execute command for you, we call them **hooks**, they can be run either on **remote** or **local** system, you  just need an entry in the configuration (like the example above), here are the current hooks :
+You can tell deployerjs to execute commands for you, we call them **hooks**, they can be run either on **remote** or **local** system, you  just need an entry in the configuration (like the above example), here are the current hooks :
   - pre-setup & pre-setup-local
   - post-setup & post-setup-local
   - post-rollback & post-rollback-local
   - post-deploy & post-deploy-local

 ## Deployement Strategy

-Deployement action (like updating/rollbacking) are done via **Strategy**, the most used should be `GitStrategy` that will simply use **git** on the remote server to execute all commands necessary to deploy the code, they use **their own key/value configuration**, so i split their configuration.
+Deployement action (like updating/rollbacking) are done via **Strategy**, the default is the`GitStrategy` that will simply use **git** on the remote server to execute all commands necessary to deploy the code, they use **their own key/value configuration**, so i split their configuration.

+Available strategies (and the corresponding CLI option to use) :
+- GitStrategy (`--strategy git`)

 ### GitStrategy